-Having narcissistic, angry, smothering, manipulative parents can be extremely damaging!

 I don’t want you to think I’m victimizing myself because I’ve moved past the bullcrap.
-I’ve taken care of the damage they delt and I’m a very strong person now!
-I write this post so that we can relate to each-other and help each-other while we’re in similar situations.
+I’ve taken care of the damage they dealt and I’m a very strong person now!
+I write this post so that we can relate to each other and help each other while we’re in similar situations.

 I have a sneaking suspicion that no one will believe what I say, even though it is the truth.
 But then another part of me says not to worry about it, since it’s the truth.

 Sometimes I wonder if I’m screwed for life because something will pop up from my subconscious and seem immovable, but I always disidentify from it and heal that too!
 All wounds can be healed, even though astrology says otherwise!